ashthedash2k/CMU-112-NINJA-Term-Project-/README.md

 To run CMU 112 Ninja, save the CMU-112 graphics library, images folder, score.txt file, and main.py in the same directory.
 You just need to run main.py to play.
 To navigate, press the h key to get instructions, the e key to go home, and the p key to play.
 If you want to play another round, close the program and run it again, your highscores will be saved (unless you decide to reset the score.txt file).

 <h3>Dependencies!</h3>
+To allow the graphics library to run, pip install requests, PIL, and tkinter.
+More in depth instructions can be found on the CMU 112 website: https://www.cs.cmu.edu/~112/notes/notes-graphics.html#installingModules